Civil disobedience: Allocution

-Legal implications
+Trial strategies

 Steven Barkan writes that if defendants plead not guilty, "they must decide whether their primary goal will be to win an acquittal and avoid imprisonment or a fine, or to use the proceedings as a forum to inform the jury and the public of the political circumstances surrounding the case and their reasons for breaking the law via civil disobedience."
 A technical defence may enhance the chances for acquittal but increase the possibility of additional proceedings and of reduced press coverage.
 During the Vietnam War era, the Chicago Eight used a political defence, but Benjamin Spock used a technical defence.
 In countries such as the United States, whose laws guarantee the right to a jury trial but do not excuse lawbreaking for political purposes, some civil disobedients seek jury nullification.
 Over the years, this has been made more difficult by court decisions such as Sparf v.
 United States, which held that the judge need not inform jurors of their nullification prerogative, and United States v.
 Dougherty, which held that the judge need not allow defendants to openly seek jury nullification.

+Choices made by the legal system

+British judge Lord Hoffman writes that "In deciding whether or not to impose punishment, the most important consideration would be whether it would do more harm than good.
+This means that the objector has no right not to be punished.
+It is a matter for the state (including the judges) to decide on utilitarian grounds whether to do so or not."
+Hoffman also asserted that while the "rules of the game" for civil disobedients were to remain non-violent while breaking the law, the authorities must recognize that demonstrators are acting out of their conscience in pursuit of democracy.
+"When it comes to punishment, the court should take into account their personal convictions", he said.

+Choices made by society

+In addition to legal action, civil disobedients may be affected socially.
+For example, student protesters may be suspended or expelled from school.
+Civil disobedients may be disowned by or become estranged from their families.
+Some employers may prefer to hire people who did not engage in civil disobedience or fire employees who do.